aselshall/eds/admin/student_feedback.md

     - Ask the instructor for assistance.
     - I will provide additional guidance for challenging assignments.
-- One student has classes during office hours -**Response**: Please note that office hours are also by appointment.
+- One student has classes during office hours
+  - **Response**: Please note that office hours are also by appointment.
 - **Requests for more collaborative and interactive elements within the course are made**
   - **Response**:
      - I will explore opportunities to increase class interaction and collaboration.